SIJABULILE-NCUBE/neighbourloan-capstone/README.md

 │   ├── ItemCard.tsx          # Marketplace listing card
 │   └── TrustBadge.tsx        # Displays Trust Score
 │
-├── data/                     # Typed mock marketplace data │
+├── data/                     # Strongly typed mock marketplace data │
 ├── lib/
-│   ├── booking.ts            # Booking logic
+│   ├── booking.ts            # Booking duration and pricing calculations
-│   └── trust.ts              # Trust Score calculations
+│   ├── trust.ts              # Trust Score calculations
+│   └── storage.ts            # Local booking persistence
 │
-├── screens/                  # Application screens
+├── screens/
+│   ├── BrowseScreen.tsx
+│   ├── ItemDetailScreen.tsx
+│   ├── BookingScreen.tsx
+│   ├── AuthScreen.tsx
+│   └── MyBookingsScreen.tsx
 │
 ├── App.tsx                   # Root application component
 ├── main.tsx                  # Application entry point
-└── styles.css                # Global styles
+└── styles.css                # Global application styles
 ```

 ---

 # Engineering Decisions

-Several deliberate engineering decisions were made throughout development.
+Several deliberate engineering decisions were made throughout the development of this application.

-These include:
+Rather than simply implementing functionality, emphasis was placed on creating a solution that remains maintainable, scalable, and user-focused.

+Some of the key decisions include:

 - Prioritising the complete booking journey over secondary functionality.
-- Building reusable components instead of repeating UI.
+- Building reusable components to reduce duplication and improve maintainability.
-- Keeping business logic separate from presentation components.
+- Separating business logic from presentation components.
-- Using strict TypeScript typing throughout the project.
+- Maintaining strict TypeScript typing throughout the application.
 - Structuring mock data to closely resemble a future REST API.
-- Designing mobile responsiveness from the beginning.
+- Designing for mobile responsiveness from the beginning rather than treating it as a final enhancement.
-- Building accessibility into the interface rather than treating it as an afterthought.
+- Building accessibility into the interface by ensuring keyboard navigation and clear visual hierarchy.

-These decisions improve maintainability, readability and future scalability.
+- Adding local booking persistence so confirmed bookings remain available after a page refresh.
+- Using meaningful Trust Scores instead of artificial urgency indicators.
+- Carefully selecting and organising project folders to support future growth.

+Each significant decision involved evaluating trade-offs between scope, complexity, user experience, and maintainability.

+A detailed explanation of these decisions, together with the alternatives considered and the reasoning behind each choice, is available in **DECISION-LOG.md**.

 ---
 # Installation

 Clone the repository.